nahlaFathy/Blog-post/README.md

 Postman to test all routes and create API doc in this link : https://documenter.getpostman.com/view/14400429/TzY7dZPU

-Deployed Link for APIS : http://blog-post-imaging.herokuapp.com
+Deployed Link for APIs : http://blog-post-imaging.herokuapp.com

 Github Link : https://github.com/nahlaFathy/Blog-post

-Authentication :JWT ,Session
+Authentication : JWT ,Session

 - I created roles as one to one relationship so as an enhancement I can make one to many relationship (one user has many roles) but that depend on business requirements